alemar11/ios-watchos-tvos-macos-resources/README.md

 * [JustLog](https://github.com/justeat/JustLog) - JustLog brings logging on iOS to the next level.
 It supports console, file and remote Logstash logging via TCP socket with no effort.
 Support for logz.io available.
 * [Lighty](https://github.com/abdullahselek/Lighty) - Easy to use and lightweight logger in Swift.
 * [logkit](https://github.com/logkit/logkit) - An efficient logging library for OS X, iOS, watchOS, and tvOS – written in Swift.
 Log to console, file, HTTP service, or your own endpoint.
 Simple to get started, but smartly customizable.
+* [printer](https://github.com/hemangshah/printer) - Want to print logs in a fancy way?
+Here's the Swift 3.x supported logger for you.
 * [RapidLogger](https://github.com/krishna706/RapidLogger) - Rapid Logger captures all the log and able to display in device with neat UI.
 * [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) - Colorful, lightweight & fast logging in Swift 2.
 * [SwiftLogger](https://github.com/MugunthKumar/SwiftLogger)